ryguy2407/daynes-statamic/site/content/collections/listings/outstanding-value-you-wont-buy-better-at-this-price.md

 - Wheelchair access
 - Fully fenced

-Absolutely fantastic buying at $325,000
+Great buying at $325,000
-For enquiries contact Adrian Daynes on 0411 729 484 or Zac Daynes on 0401 179 982
+Call Adrian Daynes on 0411 729 484 for enquiries